Sell-side report best practices & examples

 Analyst ratings (“buy,” “hold,” and “sell”) are concise summaries of a stock’s expected performance, facilitating informed investment decisions.

 Indicates strong confidence in the stock’s upside potential.
-The stock is expected to outperform the market or its peers, often due to growth catalysts, undervaluation, or improving fundamentals.
+The stock is expected to outperform the market or its peers, often due to growth catalysts, undervaluation, or improving fundamentals. - Hold

 2019 Apple stock downgrade

-2025 Nvidia stock downgrade
+2025 NVIDIA stock downgrade

-In February 2025, Summit Insights Group downgraded Nvidia from “buy” to “hold”, despite the company reporting a 78% rise in revenue and an 80% increase in profit driven by AI gear demand.
-Analyst KinNgai Chan raised concerns about the sustainability of Nvidia’s growth, citing a shift in the AI market.
+In February 2025, Summit Insights Group downgraded NVIDIA from“buy” to “hold”, despite the company reporting a 78% rise in revenue and an 80% increase in profit driven by AI gear demand.
+Analyst KinNgai Chan raised concerns about the sustainability of NVIDIA’s growth, citing a shift in the AI market.

-Rising competition, such as China’s DeepSeek AI model operating on cheaper H800 processors, further fueled concerns about demand for Nvidia’s premium GPUs.
-Nvidia’s stock fell 4.8% on the day of the downgrade, reflecting investor unease about its growth trajectory and competitive pressures in the AI sector.
+Rising competition, such as China’s DeepSeek AI model operating on cheaper H800 processors, further fueled concerns about demand for NVIDIA’s premium GPUs.
+NVIDIA’s stock fell 8.5% on February 27, 2025, following its earnings report, reflecting investor unease about near-term margin pressures and the sustainability of high-end AI hardware demand.
 The long-term effects of this downgrade remain uncertain and will depend on how the highlighted concerns materialize over time.

 2025 Okta stock upgrade